• Skip to primary navigation

 Instructions

-• In a bowl whisk together the oil, ranch dressing mix, and all the seasonings.
+• In a large bowl whisk together the oil, ranch seasoning mix, and all the herbs/seasonings.

-1 cup oil, (1) 1 oz package ranch dressing dry mix, 2 teaspoon each: dried dill weed, garlic powder, and celery salt
+¾ cup oil, (1) 1 oz package ranch dressing dry mix, 2 teaspoon dried dill weed, 2 teaspoon garlic powder, 1 ½ teaspoon celery salt

-• Pour over the oyster crackers in a large bowl.
+• Add the oyster crackers on top of the oil/seasonings.
 Toss and stir well to coat all the crackers.

 (2) 9 oz packages of oyster crackers

-• Bake for 10 minutes.
-Give the crackers a toss about half way thru the baking time.
+• Bake for 15 minutes.
+Giving the crackers a toss about half way thru the baking time.

 Storing